scuzzydude/asimov/asimov.md

 You can expand your car collection, share the rides responsibly, and avoid the perpetual upkeep cost.
 Are there downsides?
 If you find yourself broke, you can't sell it.
 The cars are scooted -- they belong to humanity -- just curated by you.
 If it's really bling -- a privilege of wealth -- then you're not going to worry about that.
 You're Jay-Z, you don't liquidate value, you create value.

-In [Appendix D](#_Scoot_of_Special) I describe Scoot of Special Purpose Entities (SSPE) which are designed to ensure that property that is turned to genius wealth remains in the public domain.
+In [Appendix D](#_Scoot_of_Special) I describe Scoot of Special Purpose Entities (SSPE) which are designed to ensure that property that is transformed into genius wealth remains in the public domain.
 It's easy to see that Scoot of Bling could be an instrument for fraud and tax evasion and that would undermine the system.
 SSPE work as statis for the physical property curated by Scoot.
 SSPE will repurpose property in a system that ensures that it is a benefit to the public good.

 What happens when Jay-Z moves on?
 It depends.
 He can leave control of the Scoot to his heirs, and they can be the arbiters of what kind of sounds deserve the legacy of Jay-Z's Bonzo Bentley, or it can be arbitrated by the Scoot itself.
 It's fair to expect that the holders of the Bonzo Bentley Scoot -- people responsible for what it represents -- would want to continue the tradition as a tribute to their mentor.
 It becomes genius royalty, passed on for generations, as long we remember the flow.